simpeg-research/iris-mt-source-2022/README.md

 ## Setup

+### Anaconda

+If you do not already have Anaconda you can download it [here](https://www.anaconda.com/download/success).

+*Be sure to download the correct package for your operating system.*

+Open up an Anaconda terminal.

 ### Step 1: Download the MT inversion tutorial

 To clone this repository, open up a terminal and navigate to where you want this repository stored on your computer.